CCPA creates new consumer rights and businesses will need to create new processes and procedures to support these rights at scale.

 CCPA Creates Significant Risk from fines and statutory damages for the Unprepared Business

-- CCPA has no cap, CCPA significantly increases penalties for “unauthorized access and exfiltration, theft or disclosure” of consumer data, a breach.
+- CCPA has no cap, CCPA creates significant penalties for not being compliant including a breach, defined by CCPA as the “unauthorized access and exfiltration, theft or disclosure” of consumer data

 - Reasonable and appropriate behavior will require understanding and having security and privacy controls in place, following best practices and standards such as NIST, CSC top 20, ISO27001 and ISO 27701